proxna/BlogRa/assets/bootstrap-5.0.0/site/content/docs/5.0/components/buttons.md

 {{< /example >}}

 {{< callout info >}}
-Some of the button styles use a relatively light foreground color, and should only be used on a dark background in order to have sufficient contrast.
+Some of the button styles use a relatively light foreground color, and should only be used on a main background in order to have sufficient contrast.
 {{< /callout >}}

 ## Sizes